devMotcho/DataMotive/README.md

 - Docker-compose will make migrations, migrate and create a super user for you;
 - Use `pint` library to check the measurement;
 - Pagination, django.core.paginations with bootstrap;
 - Footer with search bar and socials;
+- KPI's on the dashboard;

 ### Tech Stack